thi-ng/umbrella/packages/hdom-canvas/README.md

 ["path", attribs, [seg1, seg2, ...]]
 ```

 Path segments are tuples of `[type, [x,y]...]`.
-The following segment types are supported and (as with SVG), absolute and relative versions can be used.
-Relative versions use lowercase letters.
+The following segment
+types are supported and (as with SVG), absolute and relative versions
+can be used.
+Relative versions use lowercase letters and are always
+relative to the end point of the previous segment.

 | Format                               | Description          |
 |--------------------------------------|----------------------|